 After spending a month on the research, we have observed that DevOps managers’ inadequate skills and knowledge and their myopic view about CI/CD technologies are the two primary factors that contribute towards a non-effective continuous delivery process.
 For our research, we have borrowed heavily from OpsMx Sales intel and ascertained our hypothesis referring to the latest reports on DevOps upskilling report 2020 and State of DevOps 2019).
 So the following are the six pitfalls all DevOps managers and engineers should avoid to deliver software speedily, safely, and sustainably.

 In case you are under a common impression that continuous delivery(CD) is a logical extension of continuous integration(CI), then it is not.
-An interesting article, We need to stop using the term CI/CD, by Tracy Miranda, Executive Director of Continuous Delivery Foundation, describes CI/CD as a misleading term.
+Tracy Miranda, Executive Director of Continuous Delivery Foundation, describes CI/CD as a misleading term.
 Industry leaders like Jez Humble too vehemently disagree with the term.
 The central idea is Continuous Delivery is a set of practices that enable the business to deliver software changes quickly, frequently, and safely to users.
-Continuous integration is a development practice to help developer code into SCM often i.e build automation, and it is just one of the practices under the CD umbrella.
+Continuous integration is a development practice to help developers code into SCM often i.e build automation, and it is just one of the practices under the CD umbrella.
 Other practices are test automation, deployment automation, release process automation, deployment strategies, security and compliance, automated verification & approvals, and metrics and dashboards for constant feedback.

 For the love of God, please stop using Jenkins for continuous delivery.
 Jenkins is the best continuous integration tool in the market, which provides a rich set of plugins.
 However, Jenkins is not meant for continuous delivery.
 The concept of continuous delivery is to empower developers to focus on the innovation of new products.
 Still, if you are using Jenkins for continuous delivery, then your developers are writing scripts for creating deployment pipelines.
 And “continuously” editing and “continuously” maintaining your deployment scripts are the strategies that would kill the developer’s productivity.